hellofaizan/TweakLogo/README.md

-# 🎨 LogoTweak
+# 🎨 LogoTweak - Free Online Logo Generator

-A powerful, modern logo customization tool built with Next.js that allows you to create stunning logos with customizable icons, backgrounds, and export options.
+**Create stunning logos online with LogoTweak** - the fastest free logo generator.
+Design professional logos with thousands of icons, custom colors, and instant downloads.
+No registration required.
+Make logos online like Canva but simpler and faster.

 ![LogoTweak Preview](public/banner.png)